 The scan head consists of two galvanometer motors fitted with high-reflection mirrors and her two components of an F-theta lens.
 The purpose of this device is to deflect and focus the laser beam onto the workpiece surface.
 A laser scanning head allows the laser beam to be directed over the entire workpiece surface.

 Both the blue laser source and scanning head are controlled by an external controller connected to a computer.
 The computer is equipped with marking software that uses the appropriate parameters to achieve the desired marking.
 In this way, the speed, position and power of the laser beam can be controlled to obtain all types of images, logos, codes and markings.
 Laser marking systems are adaptable to many situations and easily integrated into existing systems.

 Blue laser marking is suitable for all kinds of fruits and vegetables.
-However, best results are achieved with woody or thin-skinned fruits and vegetables such as: tomatoes, apples, grapefruits, walnuts, chestnuts, coconuts, pumpkins and more.
+However, best results are achieved for food articles that have at least one of the skin features such as cellulose-rich, multi-layered, dry-skinned or thick-skinned.
+Effectively this includes fruits and vegetables such as: avocados, grapefruits, walnuts, chestnuts, coconuts, pumpkins, watermelons and more.
 Information such as traceability codes, expiration dates, manufacturer logos, and other personal information can be entered in this area.

 Benefits of laser labeling